dcbell/ps-snipetransfer/README.md

 # ps-snipetransfer

-Powershell cmdlets to transfer assets from one user to another.
+Powershell cmdlets to transfer assets from one user, location, or asset to another.

 > [!IMPORTANT]
 > References to IDs (asset IDs, User IDs, etc.) are references to the database IDs.
 You can find these in the URL when looking at a user, asset, etc. This is **NOT** the asset tag or the username.